ThePlantAide.com

 2. Signs of Overwatering in Monstera Plants

-Overwatering is one of the most frequent mistakes in Monstera care.
-From the plant's viewpoint, excessive water suffocates the roots, depriving them of oxygen and creating an environment conducive to root rot.
+Overwatering suffocates the roots, depriving them of oxygen and creating an environment conducive to root rot.
 Here are the key signs:

 2.1 Yellowing Leaves

-Paradoxically, an overwatered Monstera may wilt even when the soil is wet.
-This happens because damaged roots cannot absorb water efficiently, leaving the plant dehydrated.
+Paradoxically, the plant may wilt even when the soil is damp.
+This occurs because damaged roots cannot transport water effectively to the foliage.

 3. Signs of Underwatering in Monstera Plants